isuruisuru/smart-task-prioritization-system/README-automatic-build-script.md

 ## Script Overview

-The `build.sh` script performs the following steps:
+The `project_setup_automation.sh` script performs the following steps:
 1. Clones the repository (if not already cloned).
 2. Sets up the backend:
    - Installs dependencies.